One Thousand Word Challenge 231: Rambled Thoughts

 Beth

-This one is curated by Sofia.
-The next one is curated by Beth.
+This one is curated by everyone.
+The next one is curated by everyone when they return on Jan 3rd (4th in some countries) from a hard-earned break.

 I recommend joining the community and participating in the challenges.
 They’re pretty straightforward, allow room for interpretation, and provide a good way to think about photography in general.
 If not, however, then at the very least you should check out what others submit to the challenges.